CraftAcademyLabs/ca_course/ionic/the_back-end.md

 $ rails g factory_girl:model User email password password_confirmation
 ```

-Make sure that the factory is properly configured with an valid email and password (if you don't you will get into trouble when validating the objects it creates).
+Make sure that the factory is properly configured with a valid email and password (if you don't you will get into trouble when validating the objects it creates).

 !FILENAME spec/factories/users.rb